Administration Division---Loyd Wilson, Director

-The Administration and Regulatory Policy Division is responsible for managing the Commission’s human and fiscal resources.
+The Administration Division is responsible for managing the Commission’s human and fiscal resources.
 The division has agency-wide responsibilities with departments that are responsible for the annual budget, fiscal services and procurement, human resources and payroll.
-The Regulatory Policy and Public Information Department, another unit of the division, develops and distributes information to the media on agency activities, responds to media requests, and provides utility consumer education materials.
+The Public Policy and Outreach Department, another department of the division, develops and distributes information to the media on agency activities, responds to media requests, and provides utility consumer education materials.
 The Legislative Coordinator, the agency’s primary contact person with the General Assembly, is also assigned to this division and assists in responding to constituent inquiries.
 The Outreach and Diversity Officer, a part of the division, is responsible for consumer outreach and education events, and promotes the PSC in conjunction with recruiting diverse and qualified job applicants.

 The division also houses the Consumer Services Department, the clearinghouse for all utility consumer inquiries.
 Consumer Services investigates and responds to complaints to ensure compliance with Commission rules and utility tariffs.
 When a consumer has an issue that is not satisfactorily resolved after an initial contact with the utility, the consumer may call the Commission consumer hotline (1-800-392-4211) for assistance.